When can a referral to a counselor help?

 How much should you help?

-That depends... on the nature of the problem, the degree of crisis, and the ability of the person to follow through.
-Sometimes simply giving someone a name to call is sufficient; at other times, actually making a call to the counseling office while you are meeting with a student is effective.
-If you aren't sure that the student will follow through, you may want to call and arrange a meeting with a counselor, walking the student down to meet with the counselor for the first time.
-Your goal is to ensure that the student and the counselor make contact.
-We'll take it from there.
+That depends...on the nature of the problem, the degree of urgency, and the ability or willingness of the person to follow through.
+Sometimes simply giving someone a name to call is sufficient; other times, actually making a call to Counseling Services while you are meeting with a student is effective.
+If the student agrees, you can walk the student to Counseling Services to make the appointment.

 In an emergency, don't hesitate to act.
 These are your first resources: